 This book is written by John C. Bogle, the creator of the Vanguard Group, the world’s largest ETF business.
 The author emphasizes index investing, stock selecting strategies, and the fundamentals of investing.
 This book offers practical advice on how to incorporate tested investing strategies into your portfolio.

-We hope these books help you with your finances.
+We hope these books, which are some of the best personal finance books to read, can help you with your finances.
 These books act as a base for saving, investing and budgeting.
-Happy Investing!